-Original article, August 14, 2019 (08:30 PM ET): At its latest Unpacked event, Samsung revealed only a preview of GalaxyPlay Link, its new game streaming service.
-Now, thanks to TechCrunch, we know the service will officially launch in the first two weeks of September, and it will be released in the form of a free downloadable app.
+Original article, August 14, 2019 (08:30 PM ET): At its Galaxy Note 10 Unpacked event, Samsung revealed only a preview of GalaxyPlay Link, its new game streaming service.
+TechCrunch then reported that it will officially launch in the first two weeks of September, and it will be released in the form of a free downloadable app.
 This will allow game streaming from users’ PCs to their Samsung Galaxy Note 10.

-Later in November, the service will land for the Samsung Galaxy S10 family and will be coming to other Samsung devices in the near future.
+The outlet added that in November, the service will land for the Samsung Galaxy S10 family and will be coming to other Samsung devices in the near future.
+Samsung itself confirmed in December that the service is also available on Galaxy Note 9, the Galaxy S9 series, the Galaxy A90, and the Galaxy Fold.

 The PC will need to be running Windows 10, and the gameplay will be streamed simultaneously across both devices.
 To accomplish this, GalaxyPlay Link leverages technology developed by gaming startup Parsec.
 Check it out in action below: